Jollywatt/typst-fletcher/src/edges.typ

   /// Vertices after the first one can be relative coordinate shorthand
   /// strings containing the characters
   /// ${#"lrudtbnesw".clusters().map(raw).join($, $)}$ or commas, e.g., `edge((0,0), "u,rr,d")`.
   ///
+  /// If applying edge effects to a CeTZ path, no vertices should be given and the path should be the first argument:
+  ///
+  /// ```typc
+  /// edge(cetz.draw.bezier(..), ..) // add marks to a bezier path, for example
+  /// ```
+  ///
   /// If given as positional arguments, an edge's @edge.marks and @edge.label
   /// are disambiguated based on their types.